 Hello, and welcome to Faith and Fabric!
 I’m Jen Frost, and am *so* happy to invite you into my newly-redesigned sewing space.
-Like you, there are so many different ways to reorganize and design your quilting room, and I’m looking forward to sharing my remodel with you here today.
+Like you, there are so many different ways to reorganize and design your quilting room.
+We’ll talk through topics like basic quilt room organization, quilt studio design, sewing room layout, and quilting storage tips.
+I’m looking forward to sharing my remodel with you here today!

-For Christmas, my husband mentioned that it might be nice to redo the room and make it more functional quilt studio…and I jumped at the chance!
-He’s a general contractor, so rebuilding the room properly was definitely something we could take on.
-We sat down and sketched out all the ideas I wanted in a sewing space; to do this, I searched online for articles focused on how to design a sewing space *as well as* used this awesome book my mother-in-law found, Organizing Solutions for Every Quilter, which recommended:
+My husband is a general contractor, so rebuilding the sewing room into a proper quilt studio was definitely something we could take on.
+We sat down and sketched out all the ideas I wanted in a sewing space; to do this, I used this awesome book my mother-in-law found, Organizing Solutions for Every Quilter.
+Some of the key components I wanted in my sewing room were:

 - open wire baskets for fabric (both for ventilation and for easily seeing what I had)